-4. Create content that educates
+5. Create content that educates

 6. Automate everything

 When used well, automation is a great way to further the conversation and build a relationship with prospects without spending hours and hours doing it.

-7. Analyse what’s working and fine tune
+7. Analyse and optimise

 If you’re ready to start skipping the spam folder and start generating real leads, get in touch with the team here at Pounce Marketing for help crafting an email marketing campaign that gets results.